Shockingly Easy Focaccia Recipe

 • For optional but recommended toppings choose from: fresh or dried herbs, olives, more olive oil, cherry or sundried tomatoes, pesto, garlic etc (see more suggestions below!)

-How to make quick and easy Italian focaccia bread
+How to make an easy focaccia bread

 You are just a few very simple steps away from fresh bread heaven.